ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

     1. If a parameter setpoint is changed but not moved to (default colour yellow)
     1. If a parameter is based on a motor which is moving (default colour green)
     1. If a setpoint readback and readback are different from each other and not moving (default colour red)
-    1. If a setpoint and setpoint readback are different and setpoint is not changed (default colour red)
+    1. If a setpoint and setpoint readback are different and the setpoint is not changed (default colour red)
         1. TBD we are not sure we don't just want to copy values up from lower components.

 ### Design Details

 Reflectometry IOC sits on top of:
 - **Composites Layer:** This layer help group together motors into composites which can be relabelled.
-For example, in the slits the North and South jaw motors can be composited to make the vertical gap and vertical centre.
+For example, in the slits, the North and South jaw motors can be composited to make the vertical gap and vertical centre.
 Doing this can be helpful because these are reused in other parts of the system.
 Most of these components are written; the bench is the component we haven’t tackled yet.
 - **Motor Driver Layer:** This layer is responsible for communicating with the galil and other motors.
 This is complete.

 The reflectometry IOC is composed of layers: